NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     terminate
 </pre>

-<p>When code gets complicated, we might not be able to easily tell whether the implicit <strong>then terminate</strong> on the last line will get executed.
-So it's a good idea to <strong>terminate</strong> the contract explicitly when the option expires.</p>
+When code gets complicated, we might not be able to easily tell whether the implicit **then terminate** on the last line will get executed.
+So it's a good idea to **terminate** the contract explicitly when the option expires.

-<p>We will see examples where more than one kind of event, and even sequences of events (such as a calender schedule of payment dates) trigger the execution of contractual terms.</p>
+We will see examples where more than one kind of event, and even sequences of events (such as a calender schedule of payment dates) trigger the execution of contractual terms.

 <!--
 <p>Here is the same contract in a more general form.</p>